What is Liquidation?

 2. The long and short positions will be filled with that of the same contract (self-trade);

-3. If the margin ratio is still less than 0, the system will reduce the positions to the upper limit of a certain tier, so as to decrease the adjustment factor and make the margin ratio greater than 0.
+3. If the margin ratio is still higher than 100%, the system will reduce the positions to the upper limit of a certain tier, so as to decrease the adjustment factor and make the margin ratio lower than 100%.

-4. If the margin ration fails to exceed 0% after the system reduces the positions and makes the adjustment factor decrease to tier 1, all positions will be liquidated.
+4. If the margin ration fails to higher than 100% after the system reduces the positions and makes the adjustment factor decrease to tier 1, all positions will be liquidated.

 - When the liquidation is triggered, the user cannot proceed any operation relating to this contract.

 In the cross margin mode, all USDT-margined contracts (including swaps and futures) share the same account equity.
-If the margin ratio is less than or equal to 0%, liquidation will be triggered, and there is a risk of liquidation for all positions of various types of contracts in this mode.
+If the margin ratio is higher than or equal to 100%, liquidation will be triggered, and there is a risk of liquidation for all positions of various types of contracts in this mode.
 If liquidation is indeed triggered for a cross-margined position, then:

 1．The system will cancel all open orders of all contracts in the cross margin account;